Health Department Initiatives in Public Education, Surveillance and Response to WNV

 Informing the Public and Testing in Response to an Outbreak

-In the event of a dead bird actually testing positive for WNV or the identification of suspected or confirmed human cases, the department will immediately notify the public of the situation and provide advice on how they may best protect themselves.
-In order to accomplish this, the department will use every means including press releases, social media, newspapers and radio spots on WJOL.
-If a human case has actually been confirmed, the department will alert both health care providers and the general public that the transmission to more humans is an imminent threat.
+In the event of a dead bird testing positive for WNV or the identification of a confirmed or suspected human case, the Department will immediately notify the public and provide information on how they may best protect themselves.
+The Department will use various means of notification to the public, including press releases, social media, news outlets, and radio spots on WJOL.
+If a human case has been confirmed, the Department will alert area health care providers, municipalities, and the general public as the potential for additional transmission from mosquitos to humans may exist.

-At the same time, the department will inform local agencies and health care providers and coordinate with local mosquito abatement contacts to ensure that appropriate control measures are being carried out.
-Subject to funding, the department will also work with the IDPH and local agencies to implement mosquito control programs in areas of the county not originally covered.
-The department also must make sure that a coordinated interagency response is maintained throughout the emergency.
+The Department will coordinate with local municipalities and mosquito abatement contacts to ensure that appropriate control measures are carried out.
+Subject to funding, the Department will also work with IDPH and local agencies to implement mosquito control programs in areas of the county that are not already covered.
+The Department will also ensure that a coordinated interagency response is maintained in an emergency event.

-By undertaking these measures and maintaining vigilance against any possible West Nile outbreak, the Will County Health Department and the Environmental Health division hope to prevent the illness, disability and even death that follows from being infected by the virus.
+By undertaking these measures and maintaining vigilance, the Will County Health Department hopes to prevent illness, disability, or possible death from West Nile Virus.